genechan/ArthurAI/README.md

 yarn install
 ```

-To run in hot module reloading mode:
+To run in hot module reloading mode and to view the project:

 ```sh
 yarn start